TEDx-Bedayia/platform/CONTRIBUTING.md

 1. Install [HomeBrew](https://brew.sh/).
 2. Open Terminal and type `brew install git`.
 3. Once it is done, run `git --version` to verify the installation.
 It should display the installed git version.

+## Linking Git to GitHub
+1. Open up your terminal or command prompt.
+2. Run `ssh-keygen -t ed25519 -C "your_email@example.com"`, while replacing the email with your GitHub email.
+3. Press Enter to accept the default file location.
+4. Optionally, enter a passphrase (but this may break VSCode's git integration, so you can press enter twice without entering a password).
+5. Copy the public key.
+On Windows, run `clip ~/.ssh/id_ed25519.pub`.
+On MacOS, run `pbcopy ~/.ssh/id_ed25519.pub`.
+This automatically copies the public key.
+If any errors arise you could ask AI to help you download those tools.
+6. Add your Public SSH Key to [GitHub SSH Settings]() by simply pasting ctrl+V or command+V.